FAQs

 To alleviate confusion, we do not offer discounted pricing on larger batches.
 The cost for us to process the sample & run the test does not decrease with larger batches and therefore, the cost per sample is the same.
 We do try very hard to keep our pricing very competitive and fair.

 We will store the extracted DNA from each sample for 5 years.
-You can call us and request additional testing on DNA that we have stored.
+You can call or email us and request additional testing on DNA that we have stored.

 The tissue punch systems that we supply can be stored for up to 3 years at room temperature and therefore do not require speedy shipping methods.
 However, you do need to use a bubble/padded mailer or box.
 Do not use paper type envelopes as the collectors will pop through the paper.